diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Give a title to each region other than the canvas one
 	- Refresh viewports on Game Object creation region
 	- Add dropdown context menues to the body
 		- This way the regions can have overflow: hidden and the menues will still show up on top of everything